 27 months.
 Unimaginable project and cost delays.
 One unusable automation system.
-That was what Stafford-based fabrication company Mec-Com were faced with following one simple mistake.
+That was what Stafford-based fabrication company Mec-Com was faced with following one simple mistake.
 Choosing the wrong automation partner.

 Mec-Com’s need for an automation system, like many other manufacturers, comes as a result of increased workload and wanting to meet rising demand.